QuestPDF/QuestPDF-Documentation/docs/api-reference/text.md

 ## Basic font style

-You can define text style using available FluentAPI methods which are described below.
+You can define the text style using the following fluent API methods:

 ```csharp
 .FontColor("#F00")